How to Stage a Home to Sell: Expert Tips That Actually Work

 AI Virtual Staging as a Complement

-Here’s where modern technology changes the staging equation entirely.
-AI virtual staging doesn’t replace physical staging — it complements it by solving the photography problem at near-zero cost.
+Here’s where modern technology changes the staging equation.
+AI virtual staging does not replace physical staging; it complements it by helping teams create and review listing-photo proofs before export.

 The Photography Problem